2. Attachment and Trust Instead Of Goodies

 Take your adult dog for a 5 – 10 km «pack walk» every day, instead of four times hectic 15 minutes around the block.
 This creates peace and serenity, both can build up their toolboxes and the risk for misunderstandings and conflicts is drastically reduced.

 Use the opportunities that arise naturally to integrate training elements.
-If your dog sits down on his own, say “Sit!” and praise him as soon as he sits, «good sit!» In this way he begins to associate the word «sit» with his action and the training progresses quickly.
+If your dog sits down on his own, say “Sit!” and praise him as soon as he sits, «good sit!» In this way he begins to associate the word «sit» with his action and the training will progress quickly.

 The green corner, top right, means relationship 3, socialisation/education 3 and training 1, which is more than sufficient for most family dogs.
 Dog and owner are satisfied!
 Also the relationship between you and your dog starts to take on new dimensions.
 As far as it is desired, the common journey on the training axis, into the third dimension, can now begin.